RunKingProgram/HiRRM/README.md

 coefy <- Estimate_coefy(Phenotype,Order)
 result <- Hi_RRM(Genotype,coefy)
 ```
-**Estimate_coefy** is to estimate phenotypic regression coefficients in optimal linear longitudinal trajectory with first hierarchical RRM or LS method;
+**Estimate_coefy** is to estimate phenotypic regression coefficients in individual dynamic trajectory with first hierarchical RRM or LS method;
 **Hi_RRM** is to associate multiple phenotypic regressions with markers using  an efficient mvLMM association analysis.

 #### Arguments